jpegleg/eaas-deployment-e/README.md

 Differences from deployment d in deployment e:

-- eaas api is not throttled to 1/TPS per cluster, no throttle in place by default in deployment e eaasapi config
+- no throttle in place by default in deployment e eaasapi config
-- eaas api backend does not use gpg
+- eaas api e default backend does not use gpg
 - redis is available to the eaas api backend

+...

 Ideas in progress // TODO:

-- PHP fpm
+- PHP fpm template included
+- HTTPD CGI template included